Monday, 3 October 2011

 Sanctuary trustee and coordinator Gillian Knight said: “Our collies are mainly young, as most don’t make it to old age unfortunately.
 There is a terrible waste of life, and it’s not uncommon for a vet to go to a council pound and destroy thirty dogs in one go.”

-heme is vital to the project’s success as the sanctuary can only rescue dogs when it has space, but places are few because of the number of incoming canines.
+The fostering scheme is vital to the project’s success as the sanctuary can only rescue dogs when it has space, but places are few because of the number of incoming canines.
 Heathlands expects 14 more next week.

 Many collies are in poor condition before they begin the 17 hour ferry crossing.
 Fostering helps them adjust, especially for animals which might not survive a stint in kennels.